sf-wdi-29/handlebars/README.md

 0. As a warmup, try to log the following values:
     * the name of the course
+  	* the full array of students
+  	* all of the first student's information
     * the first student's id and full name
     * the number of students in the class
     * a list of GitHub usernames